YCChenVictor/blog-frontend/_posts/Computer_Science/frontend/react/2021-06-15-react-component-and-prop.md

 `state` can only be used in the component itself and `prop` is passed to the component from outside.
 We cannot modify the prop directly in the component class; instead we need to pass the `prop` to `state` and then modify the `state` within the component.

-Because `state` can only be used in the component itself, we can only add the modify method in the component using the state; for example, in `counters`, add
+Because `state` can only be used in the component itself, we can only add the modify method in the component using the state; for example, in `counters`, add `handleDelete` as follow

 ```javascript
 class Counters extends Component {